Welcome to our school

 Children are required to bring their PE kit and leave it in their locker.
 PE lessons will take place on Tuesdays and Fridays, although there may be other times during the week when they may require their kit in school.
 If your child has pierced ears can you please ensure you have signed the disclaimer and/or remove earrings on the days they have PE.

 Your child will have a reading experience every day within school.
 Please make the time to read with your child on a daily basis and encourage them to discuss the text.
 Please make a record of any reading in your child’s reading diary.

 Your child will have the opportunity to visit our school library on Monday.
 Please help them to remember to bring their book regularly, so they are able to change it and experience using the library.

-Please see the 'Curriculum Summary - Autumn Term 2017' below to see what the children in Class 3 will be learning over the course of this term.
+Please see the 'Curriculum Summary - Summer Term 2018' below to see what the children in Class 3 will be learning over the course of this term.

 Key dates for this term;-

 Monday 7th May: School closed for Bank Holiday.